zantuaw09/Python-1st-Project/README.md

-# ReShelved - Book Sorting Game
 # This is Wyatt Zantua's 1st Python project!

+# A Summary of ReShelved - My Book Sorting Game

 Working on this game through Python was actually very fulfilling, as I could combine/test my general programming knowledge of the language along with learn to experiment with a bunch of new kinds of code of new thanks to the features brought by the Pygame library.